 All NetVUE member institutions that have not completed, and do not currently hold, a Grant for Reframing the Institutional Saga are eligible to apply for this award.
-Note: If an institution already holds another NetVUE grant, the application must demonstrate that staffing and other resources are adequately distributed to allow both projects to succeed.
+Note: If an institution currently holds any other NetVUE grant (or expects to apply for one in the near future), it is still eligible to apply for this grant; however, the application must demonstrate that staffing and other resources are adequately distributed to allow both projects to succeed.
 Ordinarily this will require that the programs supported by the two grants be directed by distinct leadership teams.

-This is the fourth round of NetVUE Grants for Reframing the Institutional Saga.
-In the first three rounds, grants were awarded to 62 NetVUE member institutions.
-The application deadline is August 11, 2023.
-Decisions will be announced in December 2023.
-Funds will be disbursed in two payments: the first half by February 1, 2024, and the second half by February 1, 2025 (following the approval of an interim report).
-Spending must be completed by January 31, 2026.
+This is the fifth round of NetVUE Grants for Reframing the Institutional Saga.
+In the first four rounds, grants were awarded to 77 NetVUE member institutions.
+The application deadline is August 9, 2024.
+Decisions will be announced in December 2024.
+Funds will be disbursed in two payments: the first half in February 2025, and the second half in February 2026 (following the approval of an interim report).
+Spending must be completed by January 31, 2027.